 Exchanged data

-Metering data shall be made available on a reasonable endeavour basis at both Interconnection Points and Domestic Exit Points through the Electronic Data Platform.
+Metering data shall be made available on a reasonable endeavour basis at Interconnection Points, Installation Points and Domestic Points through the Electronic Data Platform.

 Contact details

 Both parties (the Network User and TSO shall use the contact details sheet as appended in Attachment 1 of the Standard Transmission Agreement in order to inform each other of their contact details.